Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/README.md

     </td>
  </tr>
 </table>
-The file name for this tutorial has changed. <a href="readme.rst">Click here</a> to access it.
+The file name for this tutorial has changed. <a href="README.rst">Click here</a> to access it.